 Ever heard the phrase "trading on margin" and wondered what it actually means?
-Well, imagine being able to control a much larger trade than your account balance allows.
-Sounds like a cheat code, right?
+Well, imagine being able to control a much larger trade size than your account balance allows.
+It might sound like a shortcut, but it comes with real risk.
 That’s margin trading in a nutshell!
 But before you dive in, let’s break it down so you fully understand how it works, the risks, and how to use it wisely.

 Margin 101: The basics

-Let’s say you want to open a $1,000 trade with a 1:100 leverage.
-Instead of paying the full $1,000, you only need $10 (your margin) to enter the trade.
-If the market moves in your favor, your profits are magnified-but if it goes the other way, losses are amplified too.
+Let’s say you want to open a 1,000 USD trade with a 1:100 leverage.
+Instead of paying the full 1,000 USD, you only need 10 USD (your margin) to enter the trade.
+If the market moves in your favour, your profits are magnified.
+However, if it goes the other way, losses are amplified too.

 Think of leverage as the power boost and margin as the fuel that makes it happen!